 There are a number of theories about the origins of human life.
 Some suggest that life did not originate on Earth while others suggest that it originated in the primordial atmosphere or sea.
 However, scientists agree that amino acids are the essential for human life.

 Amino acids have been found in meteorites that have travelled long distances through space.
 A meteorite found near Murchison, Australia was discovered to contain traces of glycine, alanine, glutamate and beta-alanine.
 These are all amino acids.
 This suggests that some form of life has existed on other planets.
 Alanine and other amino acids have also been detected in trilobite fossils that are 500 million years old.
 Scientists continue to study meteorites and fossils, hoping to unlock the mystery of how life originated from amino acids.
 Amino acids are the essential for human life.

 Amino Acids Make up 20% of the Human Body

-Our bodies are 60% water and 20% amino acids (proteins).
+Our bodies are made of 60% water and 20% proteins.
 That means a person who weighs 50 kilograms (110 lb) would have 10 kilograms (22 lb) of protein.
 These proteins form important tissue in the body including muscle, the gastrointestinal tract, internal organs, blood hemoglobin, and collagen in hair and skin.
-These proteins are made from amino acids.
+These proteins are built from amino acids, thus it can be said that our body is made of amino acids.